Azure-Samples/azure-samples-python-management/samples/cdn/README.md

 - python
 products:
 - azure
-description: "These code samples will show you how to manage cdn using Azure SDK for Python."
+description: "These code samples will show you how to manage CDN using Azure SDK for Python."
 urlFragment: cdn
 ---

-# Getting started - Managing cdn using Azure Python SDK
+# Getting started - Managing CDN using Azure Python SDK

-These code samples will show you how to manage cdn using Azure SDK for Python.
+These code samples will show you how to manage CDN using Azure SDK for Python.

 ## Features

 This project framework provides examples for the following services:

-### cdn
+### CDN
-* [] Using the Azure SDK for Python - cdn Management Library [azure-mgmt-cdn](https://pypi.org/project/azure-mgmt-cdn/) for the [cdn API](https://docs.microsoft.com/en-us/rest/api/cdn/)
+* [] Using the Azure SDK for Python - CDB Management Library [azure-mgmt-cdn](https://pypi.org/project/azure-mgmt-cdn/) for the [CDN API](https://docs.microsoft.com/en-us/rest/api/cdn/)

 ## Getting Started